SARSteer: Safeguarding Large Audio-Language Models via Safe-Ablated Refusal Steering

 \subsection{Multimodal LLM Safety}

-The integration of visual modalities introduces new vulnerabilities and attack surfaces in Multimodal Large Language Models (MLLMs)~\cite{li2024images,zhang2025fc}.
-Adversaries can exploit cross-modal inconsistencies to bypass safety alignments, such as by embedding harmful content in images paired with benign text~\cite{gong2025figstep}.
+The integration of visual modalities introduces new vulnerabilities and attack surfaces in Multimodal Large Language Models (MLLMs)~\citep{li2024images,zhang2025fc}.
+Adversaries can exploit cross-modal inconsistencies to bypass safety alignments, such as by embedding harmful content in images paired with benign text~\citep{gong2025figstep}.
 In response, several defense strategies have been proposed.
-AdaShield~\cite{wang2024adashield} employs adaptive shield prompting to defend against structure-based jailbreak attacks without fine-tuning the model.
-Similarly, ETA~\cite{ding2024eta} introduces a two-phase “Evaluate then Align” framework that assesses both visual and textual inputs for harmful content and aligns outputs via shallow and deep alignment mechanisms.
-Other methods like DAVSP~\cite{zhang2025davsp} optimize a visual safety prompt using activation-space supervision, while HiddenDetect~\cite{jiang2025hiddendetect} monitors hidden states to identify harmful patterns.
+AdaShield~\citep{wang2024adashield} employs adaptive shield prompting to defend against structure-based jailbreak attacks without fine-tuning the model.
+Similarly, ETA~\citep{ding2024eta} introduces a two-phase “Evaluate then Align” framework that assesses both visual and textual inputs for harmful content and aligns outputs via shallow and deep alignment mechanisms.
+Other methods like DAVSP~\citep{zhang2025davsp} optimize a visual safety prompt using activation-space supervision, while HiddenDetect~\citep{jiang2025hiddendetect} monitors hidden states to identify harmful patterns.
 These inference-time methods effectively enhance safety against the vision-space vulnerability.

-However, existing research predominantly focuses on LVLMs, leaving audio-based LALMs largely unexplored in terms of safety alignment.
-Our work represents a preliminary step toward developing inference-time safety alignment specified to the speech domain.
+However, existing research predominantly focuses on LVLMs, while for LALMs, only two initial attempts, RRS~\cite{yang2025reshaping} and ALMGuard~\citep{jin2025almguard}, discuss the safety training and safety shortcuts issue, respectively.
+The research on the audio modality is largely unexplored in terms of safety alignment.
+Our work represents one of the preliminary steps toward developing inference-time safety alignment for the speech domain.
 By leveraging text-derived refusal steering and decomposed safe-space ablation in the model activation space, our approach offers a flexible, efficient solution to refuse harmful inputs while maintaining the general utility of LALMs.